benjamin-heasly/geffenlab-ephys-pipeline/cortex-user-setup.md

 ## Conda

-We can use [Conda](https://anaconda.org/anaconda/conda) to manage dependencies.
-To install conda for your user run the following:
+We can use [Conda](https://anaconda.org/anaconda/conda) to manage dependencies on cortex as well as local lab machines.
+To install conda for your cortex user run the following:

 ```
 wget https://repo.anaconda.com/miniconda/Miniconda3-py311_24.5.0-0-Linux-x86_64.sh -O miniconda.sh